Paying-it-forward with author education

 “Melissa Foster is a touchstone for the indie publishing community.” – Ashley Barron, The Priyas

 Melissa Foster is a New York Times & USA Today bestselling and award-winning author.
-She is the founder of the Women’s Nest, a social and support community for women, the World Literary Cafe, and Fostering Success.
-Melissa has sold well over 1 Million copies of her books, and has helped many authors learn to sell their books and build their platforms.
-Melissa can help you find your path to success.
+She writes sexy and heartwarming contemporary romance and women’s fiction with emotionally compelling characters that stay with you long after you turn the last page.
+Melissa has sold well over 3 Million copies of her books, and has helped many authors learn to sell their books and build their platforms.

 As mentioned on

 A Note From Melissa

 Every well-written book has a chance to be a bestseller, whether it is traditionally or independently published makes no difference.
 It takes time, energy, and dedication to not only hone your craft, but also to build relationships with readers.
 It won’t be easy, but it is attainable.
 Shoot for the stars and believe in your work—most importantly, don’t rush to the publication line.
 Take your time with edits and rewrites.
 A polished novel will bring readers back for more.
 With that in mind, here are my top three recommendations for finding your path to success:

 1. Write the best damn book you can, then hire an experienced, professional structural/developmental editor.
 Edit for as long as it takes, until the manuscript is polished and perfect.
 Then send it out to beta readers and see what they think BEFORE publishing.
 Choose readers who will be blatantly honest without fear of hurting your feelings.
 Listen to their suggestions, and then decide what should be done.
 Finally, hire a strong proofreader/copy editor and make sure your book is the best it can be.
 Don’t forget to dress your lovely piece of work up for the occasion by hiring a professional cover artist.